Creating custom apps

 ├── example_app

 There are no restrictions on adding extra python modules to your app.
-In fact, some of our apps include extra functionality, such as utilities or toolkit add-ons.
+In fact, some of our apps include extra functionality, such as inputs, outputs, or error_handlers.

 Generate Example App Files¶